simon-javier/backup-manuscript-thesis/main.typ

 === Nail Abnormalities as Systemic Disease Indicators According to #cite(<shandilya_autonomous_2024>, form: "prose"), the architectural complexity of the nail unit proves to be an important marker for the general health condition and very often represents alterations coinciding with most diseases.
 Architectural changes in the nails constitute important diagnostic information within a broad spectrum of diseases---from cancer and dermatological diseases to respiratory and cardiovascular diseases.
 Their study develops an intricate classification system for nail diseases based on the anatomical characteristics of the nail unit for the enhancement of accuracy in dermatological diagnosis.
 Detailed diagnosis of nail diseases such as onychogryphosis, cyanosis, clubbing, and koilonychia enhances the accuracy of dermatological examination and alerts the clinician to more generalized health issues including hypoxia or anemia due to an iron deficiency.
 Besides, changes in nails may include manifestations like pitting in psoriasis or onycholysis in eczema: two diseases with a long duration.

-Another study conducted by #cite(<abdulhadi_human_2021>) further strengthens the idea that nail abnormalities are important marker for the general health condition.
-In their study, they stated that many diseases can be predicted by observing color and shape of human nails in healhcare domain.
-They stated that a white spot here, a rosy stain there, or some winkle or projection may be an indication of disease in the body.
+Another study conducted by #cite(<abdulhadi_human_2021>) further strengthens the idea that nail abnormalities are important markers for the general health condition.
+In their study, they stated that many diseases can be predicted by observing the color and shape of human nails in the healthcare domain.
+They stated that a white spot here, a rosy stain there, or some wrinkle or projection may be an indication of disease in the body.
 Problems in the liver, lungs, and heart can show up in nails.
-Doctors observe nails of patient to get assistance in disease identification.
-Usually, pink nails indicate healthy human.
+Doctors observe the nails of patients to get assistance in disease identification.
+Usually, pink nails indicate a healthy human.
 Healthy nails are smooth and consistent in color.
 Anything else affecting the growth and appearance of the fingernails or toenails may indicate an abnormality.
 A person’s nails can say a lot about their health condition.
-The need of such systems to analyze nails for disease prediction is because human eye is having subjectivity about colors, having limitation of resolution and small amount of color change in few pixels on nail not being highlighted to human eyes which may lead to wrong result, whereas computer recognizes small color changes on nail.
+The need of such systems to analyze nails for disease prediction is because the human eye is having subjectivity about colors, having limitation of resolution and small amount of color change in a few pixels on the nail not being highlighted to human eyes which may lead to wrong result, whereas computers recognize small color changes on nail.

 One example of nail abnormalities is described as Beau's Lines.
 In the paper called "Classification of melanonychia, Beau’s lines, and nail clubbing based on nail images and transfer learning techniques" by #cite(<cosar_sogukkuyu_classification_2023>), they described Beau's lines as horizontal depressions that rise from the nail’s base and spread outward from the white, moon-shaped section of the nail bed.
 The width of the lines can be used to determine how long the disease has been present.

 #cite(<lee_optimal_2022>) stated that Beau's Lines diagnosis is clinical, by inspecting the nail plate for transverse depressions.
 Ultrasound imaging can help visualize the defect and estimate the timeframe of the insult.
-AI models like AlexNet with Attention (AWA) have alse been applied to classify Beau's lines, achieving an 86.67% testing accuracy in the study conducted by #cite(<shih_classification_2022>).
+AI models like AlexNet with Attention (AWA) have also been applied to classify Beau's lines, achieving an 86.67% testing accuracy in the study conducted by #cite(<shih_classification_2022>).

-Further down the list of nail abnormalities is called blue finger or cyanosis. #cite(<mahajan_artificial_2024>) described cyanosis as benign and rare condition with an idiopathic etiology.
+Further down the list of nail abnormalities is called blue finger or cyanosis. #cite(<mahajan_artificial_2024>) described cyanosis as a benign and rare condition with an idiopathic etiology.
 It is characterized by an acute bluish discoloration of fingers, which may be accompanied by pain.
 Blue fingers can mean your organs, muscles, and tissues aren’t getting the amount of blood they need to function properly.
 Many different conditions can cause cyanosis.
 Cyanosis is primarily caused by lower oxygen saturation, leading to an accumulation of deoxyhemoglobin in the small blood vessels of the extremities.
 It indicates a lack of oxygen.
 Central cyanosis may manifest on mucosa and extremities due to congenital heart diseases.
 Peripheral cyanosis is typically diagnosed by examining the nails and digits, caused by vasoconstriction and diminished peripheral blood flow, as seen in cold exposure, shock, congestive cardiac failure, and peripheral vascular disease.

 In the study conducted by #cite(<pankratov_nail_2024>), he stated that the color change can also be associated with conditions like liver cirrhosis or certain poisonings, such as cyanide or copper salts.
 He also stated that cyanosis of the nail bed can be caused by spastic states and decompensated mitral valve defects.